dodoman8067/mcsm/README.md

 ## Building

-The provided [CMakeLists.txt](CMakeLists.txt) is designed for Windows + MinGW setup.
-For Linux, you may build  Before building, ensure you have the necessary dependencies and files are in place :

 1. Build the static dependencies as it showed in the below.

-2. Use the provided [CMakeLists.txt](CMakeLists.txt) to build the project.
-This can be done with the following command :
+2. Use the provided [CMakeLists.txt](CMakeLists.txt) to build the project with the following command :

     cmake -B ./bin

-3. Run the generated build files in bin directory and run `./mcsm` to test program is sucessfully compiled.
+3. Run the generated build files in `bin` directory with `make` and run `./mcsm` to test program is sucessfully compiled.

 ### Dependencies

+NOTE: This project only supports external dependencies that is installed with CMake-generated makefiles.

-This project includes the following dependencies :
+This project requires the following dependencies :

 * [cURL](https://github.com/curl/curl)
 * [nlohmann/json](https://github.com/nlohmann/json)

-1. Build static libcurl and install it (with CMake).

-2. Copy the include files from the dependency's `include` folder (Copy the `single_include` when including nlohmann/json) and place them to project's `include` folder (you can create it yourself)

-3. Run the cmake command.
+Before building, you must build them(static libraries if libcurl) and install it with CMake.

 ## Usage